 | City Sightseeing Florence Tour:

-This guided tour of the Uffizi Gallery includes a 48-hour hop-on hop-off bus pass.
+This guided tour of the Uffizi Gallery includes either a 24 or 48-hour hop-on hop-off bus pass.
 Click/tap the link below to find out more about Florence's official sightseeing tour.

 - Click here for tour details.